kwesinavilot/do_spaces_wrapper/README.md

 Before using this wrapper, make sure you have the following:

-- Python 3.x installed on your system
+- Python 3.6 or higher
 - `boto3` package installed (`pip install boto3`)
 - `botocore` package installed (`pip install botocore`)
 - DigitalOcean Spaces credentials set in your environment